LibreRambox/LibreRambox/CONTRIBUTING.md

 1. Install [Git](https://git-scm.com/) or your favorite Git client.
 1. (Optional) [Setup an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.

-#### Forking rambox
+#### Forking LibreRambox

-1. Go to the top level rambox repository: <https://github.com/ramboxapp/community-edition>
+1. Go to the top level LibreRambox repository: <https://github.com/LibreRambox/community-edition>
 1. Click the "Fork" Button in the upper right hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))
-1. After the repository (repo) has been forked, you will be taken to your copy of the rambox repo at <https://github.com/yourUsername/community-edition>
+1. After the repository (repo) has been forked, you will be taken to your copy of the LibreRambox repo at <https://github.com/yourUsername/community-edition>

 #### Cloning Your Fork

 1. Open a Terminal / Command Line / Bash Shell in your projects directory (_i.e.: `/yourprojectdirectory/`_)
-1. Clone your fork of rambox
+1. Clone your fork of LibreRambox
     - `git clone https://github.com/yourUsername/community-edition.git`

 **(make sure to replace `yourUsername` with your GitHub username)**

-This will download the entire rambox repo to your projects directory.
+This will download the entire LibreRambox repo to your projects directory.

 #### Setup Your Upstream

-1. Change directory to the new rambox directory (`cd community-edition`)
+1. Change directory to the new LibreRambox directory (`cd community-edition`)
-1. Add a remote to the official rambox repo:
+1. Add a remote to the official LibreRambox repo:
-    - `git remote add upstream https://github.com/ramboxapp/community-edition.git`
+    - `git remote add upstream https://github.com/LibreRambox/community-edition.git`

-Congratulations, you now have a local copy of the rambox repo! :tada:
+Congratulations, you now have a local copy of the LibreRambox repo! :tada:

 ### Create a Branch